Codeology/swift-squad-frontend/README.md

 `sudo gem install cocoapods`<br>
 `pod setup --verbose`

-2. Pull this repo, and open the `xcodeworkspace` from now on, not the `xcodeproj`
+2. Pull this repo, and open the `xcodeworkspace` from now on, not the `xcodeproj`, to ensure your dependencies work properly.